rekindle-blog/rekindle-blog.github.io/_posts/2020-03-15-kings-leadership.md

 ---
 layout: post
-title: Kings Leadership
+title: This is a Test
-author: gheslop
+author: jcuenod
 categories:
 - David
 - 1-2 Kings